 The Louisville Regional Airport Authority (LRAA) is responsible for owning, operating and developing Louisville International Airport (SDF) and Bowman Field (LOU).
 If you are interested in exploring business, employment or volunteer opportunities or reviewing reports and statistics, please click here.

 Just 10 minutes from downtown, Louisville International Airport is a low-fare airport that draws travelers within a 200-mile radius of the city.
 The airport now has nonstop service to more than 25 destinations and convenient connections to cities worldwide.
 The airport accommodated almost 3.4 million passengers in 2012.

-Louisville International ranks third in North America—and ninth in the world—in the total amount of cargo handled as home of United Parcel Service (UPS) international air-sorting hub.
+Louisville International ranks third in North America—and seventh in the world—in the total amount of cargo handled as home of United Parcel Service (UPS) international air-sorting hub.
 The airport handled more than 4.7 billion pounds of cargo, freight and mail in 2012.

 Louisville International is situated on 1,200 acres.
 The passenger terminals comprise more than 360,000 sq. ft. and have 23 boarding gates.
 The airport offers 5,957 public parking spaces — including a 4-level parking garage, with three levels under cover and a convenient credit-card-only parking lot next to the passenger terminal.

 The airport consists of two parallel runways, one crosswind runway and more than 62,000 linear feet of taxiways.
 Aircraft operations (take offs and landings) totaled 152,998 in 2011.